-These changes do not alter the fundamental delivery of peripheral nerve stimulation to the target nerve(s) using the identical stimulus waveform, limited by the identical charge delivery, for the same intended use.
+These changes, and the other minor changes described throughout, do not alter the fundamental delivery of peripheral nerve stimulation to the target nerve(s) using the identical stimulus waveform and limited by the identical charge delivery.
+Therefore, these changes do not affect the safety or effectiveness of the subject device.
+Refer to Table 1 for a comparison of technological characteristics.